Published December 12, 2024. This post may contain affiliate links. Please read my disclosure policy.

 Demi-glace (French for “half glaze”) is a rich brown sauce made from equal parts espagnole sauce and veal or beef stock.
 It was created by the famed Auguste Escoffier in the early 1900s.
 They’re slowly simmered over low heat to reduce the liquid and concentrate the flavors, resulting in a mouthwatering and remarkably versatile demi-glace.

-All of that to say, with this demi-glace recipe, you’re in for a fine dining experience no matter how you decide to enjoy it.
-This recipe makes nearly 4 quarts, so there’s plenty to go around or save for later.
+All that being said, with this demi-glace recipe, you’re truly in for a fine dining experience (much like my glace de viande), no matter how you choose to use it.
+The recipe makes nearly 4 quarts, so there’s plenty to share or save for future meals.
+Whether you drizzle it over a steak tonight or use it as the base for tomorrow’s sauce, you’ll always have something special on hand!

 Ingredients and Substitutions